Campr-Project-Management/on-premise/README.md

 ========================
 The installation has been successfully tested on the following environments so far:

-- Mini Server with intel Core i5, 8GB RAM
+- Mini Server with intel Core i5, 8GB RAM and ubuntu 20.04

 - Raspberry Pi 4 Model B, 4GB and 8GB RAM with ubuntu 20.04 and Raspberry Pi OS